Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields

 \titlerunning{Neutrino-driven explosive nucleosynthesis} \authorrunning{Boccioli \& Roberti}

 {Department of Physics, University of California, Berkeley, CA 94720, USA\\ \and Istituto Nazionale di Fisica Nucleare - Laboratori Nazionali del Sud, Via Santa Sofia 62, Catania, I-95123, Italy\\ }

-\abstract {Explosive nucleosynthesis is affected by many uncertainties, particularly regarding assumptions and prescriptions adopted during the evolution of the star.
-Moreover, simple explosion models are often used in the literature, which can introduce large errors in the assumed explosion energy and mass cut.} {In this paper, our goal is to analyze the explosion properties and nucleosynthesis of a large range of progenitors from three different stellar evolution codes: FRANEC, KEPLER, and MESA.
-In particular, we will show the differences between the neutrino-driven explosions simulated in this work with the much simpler bomb and piston models that are typically widely used in the literature.
-We will then focus on the impact of different explodabilities and different explosion dynamics on the nucleosynthetic yields. } {We adopt the neutrino-driven core-collapse supernova explosion code GR1D+, i.e. a spherically symmetric model with state-of-the-art microphysics and neutrino transport and a time-dependent mixing-length model for neutrino-driven convection.
-We carry out explosions up to several seconds after bounce, and then calculate the nucleosynthetic yields with the post-processing code SkyNet.} {We find that our 1D+ simulations yield explosion energies and remnant masses in agreement with observations of type II-P, IIb, and Ib supernovae, as well as with the most recent 3D simulations of the explosion.
+\abstract {Explosive nucleosynthesis is affected by many uncertainties, particularly regarding the assumptions and prescriptions adopted during a star's evolution.
+Moreover, simple explosion models are often used, which can introduce large errors in the assumed explosion energy and mass cut.
+In this paper, our goal is to analyze the explosion properties and nucleosynthesis of a wide range of progenitors from three different stellar evolution codes: FRANEC, KEPLER, and MESA.
+In particular, we show the differences between the neutrino-driven explosions simulated in this work and the much simpler bomb and piston models typically used in the literature.
+We then focus on the impact of different explodabilities and different explosion dynamics on the nucleosynthetic yields.
+We adopted the neutrino-driven core-collapse supernova explosion code GR1D+, i.e., a spherically symmetric model with state-of-the-art microphysics and neutrino transport and a time-dependent mixing-length model for neutrino-driven convection.
+We carried out explosions up to several seconds after bounce, then calculated the nucleosynthetic yields with the post-processing code SkyNet.
+We find that our 1D+ simulations yield explosion energies and remnant masses in agreement with observations of type II-P, IIb, and Ib supernovae, as well as with the most recent 3D simulations of the explosion.
 We provide a complete set of yields for all the stars simulated, including rotating, low-metallicity, and binary progenitors.
-Finally, we find that piston and bomb models, compared to more realistic neutrino-driven explosions, can artificially increase the production of Fe-peak elements, whereas the different explodability tends to cause discrepancies in the lighter elements. } {}
+Finally, we find that piston and bomb models, compared with more realistic neutrino-driven explosions, can artificially increase the production of Fe-peak elements, whereas the different explodabilities cause discrepancies in lighter elements.}